Elizaveta55/DS/HOMEWORKS/HW2/README.md

 ## Getting Started

 1. Launch automated git action.
-2. In case of any troubles, there are original notebook documents in the folder "Notebook" -> "eda" -> "MODELS" -> multiple folders with models, model's weights and output from tensorboard.
-There are some graphics which were used in the report, therefore they are presented as well.
+2. In case of any troubles, there are original notebook documents in the folder "Notebook" -> "eda" -> "mf" or "nn" folders with models (mf stands for matrix factorization, nn stands for neural network), models' weights.
+3. In the folder "norebooks" there if two files "full.ipynb", "full.py" which reflects initial code with all outputs.

 ## Repository Structure